 Week 5: 4 x 10 minutes ON 5 minutes OFF

-Continue to build till you are holding 20 minutes steady and strong.
+Continue to build until you are holding 20 minutes steady and strong.
 During the off season you should be able to do this twice a week without putting too much stress on the body or need too much recovery time.

 The Sport Science: